todak2000/micro-blog/README.md

 - 💎 API Integration: React Query is used for data fetching, caching, and state management.
 Firebase Firestore is used as a backend service for data storage and retrieval.
 - 💎 State Management: React Redux is used as a state management library to manage the application’s state (e.g., current user, current articles, etc.).
 - 💎 Basic Styling: Tailwind CSS is used as a UI framework to style the components.
 The UI is clean and responsive.
+- 💎Bonus Features:
-- 💎Bonus Features: Comments functionality where users can comment on articles.
+ - Comments functionality where users can comment on articles.
+ - Authenticated users can like or unlike an article.
+While unauthenicated users can view likes only
+ - Users can see number of views an article has

 ## Getting Started